Detecting Identification Failure in Moment Condition Models: Application to the Long-Run Risks Model

 \section{Application to the Long-Run Risks Model}

 To illustrate the empirical content which can be gained from the quasi-Jacobian for inference, consider a simulated method of moments estimation of the long-run risks (LRR) model \citep{bansal2004}.
-There are two latent variables which represent a persistent component to the level of consumption growth $x_{1,t}$ and stochastic volatility $x_{2,t}$:
+There are two latent variables representing a persistent component to the level of consumption growth $x_{1,t}$ and stochastic volatility $x_{2,t}$: